OpenVisualCloud/Media-Transport-Library/ecosystem/ffmpeg_plugin/README.md

 ### 3.5 St22p support

-Another option involves utilizing the IMTL built-in ST22 codec plugin, where FFmpeg can directly send or retrieve the YUV raw frame to/from the IMTL ST22P plugin.
-IMTL will then internally decode or encode the codec stream.
+Another option involves utilizing the MTL built-in ST22 codec plugin, where FFmpeg can directly send or retrieve the YUV raw frame to/from the MTL ST22P plugin.
+MTL will then internally decode or encode the codec stream.

 Reading a st2110-22 pipeline jpegxs codestream on "239.168.85.20:20000" with payload_type 112: